-Universal Leaf Tobacco Company, Inc. ("ULT"), on behalf of itself and its subsidiaries (collectively referred to herein as "Universal"), appreciates the opportunity to submit these comments to the Food and Drug Administration ("FDA" or "Agency") on the proposed rule entitled Tobacco Product Standard for Menthol in Cigarettes ("Proposed Rule") issued on May 4, 2022.
+Universal Leaf Tobacco Company, Inc., ("ULT") on behalf of itself and its subsidiaries (collectively referred to herein as "Universal"), appreciates the opportunity to submit these comments to the Food and Drug Administration ("FDA" or "Agency") on the proposed rule entitled Tobacco Product Standard for Characterizing Flavors in Cigars ("Proposed Rule") issued on May 4, 2022.

 Universal, headquartered in Richmond, Virginia, is the world's leading tobacco leaf supplier.
 Universal conducts its business in 30 countries spanning five continents, employs over 25,000 full-time and seasonal workers, and contracts with nearly 200,000 farmers.
-Through ULT, Universal procures and processes flue-cured and burley tobacco for manufacturers of, among other products, menthol cigarettes.
+Through ULT and its subsidiary Lancaster Leaf Tobacco Company, Universal procures and processes dark aircured and burley tobacco for manufacturers of, among other products, flavored cigars.
 Universal is a tobacco intermediary (i.e. a facility that receives, processes, blends, and stores leaf tobacco) between tobacco farmers and tobacco product manufacturers.
-Universal's processing facilities in the United States also meet the definition of a "Tobacco Warehouse" under the Family Smoking Prevention and Tobacco Control Act ("Tobacco Control Act") and are therefore exempt from regulation under the Food, Drug, and Cosmetic Act ("FD&C Act").1
+Universal's processing facilities also meet the definition of a "Tobacco Warehouse" under the Family Smoking Prevention and Tobacco Control Act ("Tobacco Control Act") and are therefore exempt from regulation under the Food, Drug, and Cosmetic Act ("FD&C Act").

-$^{^{1}}$ Family Smoking Prevention and Tobacco Control Act $\$ 901(c)(2), 21 U.S.C. $\$ 387 (2011).
+$^{\rm 1}$ Family Smoking Prevention and Tobacco Control Act $\$ 901(c)(2), 21 U.S.C. $\$ 387 (2011).

-On May 4, 2022, the FDA issued the Proposed Rule to prohibit menthol as a characterizing flavor in cigarettes.2 Simultaneously, the Agency released the Preliminary Regulatory Impact Analysis, Initial Regulatory Flexibility Analysis, and the Unfunded Mandates Reform Act Analysis (collectively referred to herein as "Regulatory Impact Analysis").3
+On May 4, 2022, the FDA issued the Proposed Rule to prohibit all characterizing flavors in cigars, including premium cigars.
+Simultaneously, the Agency released the Preliminary Regulatory Impact Analysis, Initial Regulatory Flexibility Analysis, and the Unfunded Mandates Reform Act Analysis (collectively referred to herein as "Regulatory Impact Analysis").

 The Proposed Rule and accompanying Regulatory Impact Analysis solicit comments on the data and assumptions made by FDA in estimating the benefits and costs of the proposed ban.
 In this comment, Universal intends to provide the Agency direction and guidance to several of these outstanding questions.
-In doing so, our findings conclude there are considerable unknowns regarding the impact this regulation will have on America's farmers, rural agricultural communities, local governments, and the public health due to the substantive and procedural insufficiencies in the Agency's due diligence efforts prior to submitting the Proposed Rule.
+In doing so, our findings conclude there are considerable unknowns regarding the impact this regulation will have on America's farmers, rural agricultural communities, local governments, and public health due to the substantive and procedural insufficiencies in the Agency's due diligence efforts prior to submitting the Proposed Rule.
 We therefore believe FDA is inadequately positioned to make an informed decision based on the information provided and suggest a number of alternative regulatory options available to the Agency moving forward.